 Santee has nurtured a vibrant local economy by providing for a balance of retail, commercial and residential uses.
 The 700-acre Town Center district forms a downtown core comprised of business parks, high-density residential and retail businesses that feed off the synergy of Santee Trolley Square shopping complex and the Metropolitan Transit System trolley station.

 The city recently invested $24 million to upgrade the Prospect Avenue industrial corridor.
 The corridor is adjacent to Gillespie Field, San Diego County’s largest general aviation airport, which is slated for redevelopment and expansion.
 Within the corridor and beyond, Santee is emerging as a hotspot for craft breweries.
 The city recently approved plans for a 112,500-square-foot Karl Strauss Brewery headquarters facility with brewery operations, tasting room, restaurant and event center.

 Educational Institutions, Special Districts

-Santee incorporated in 1980 as a city manager form of government with a directly elected mayor.
-Water and sewer services are provided by Padre Dam Municipal Water District. the Santee School District and Grossmont Union High School District oversee K-12 education.
+Santee incorporated December 1, 1980 as a city manager form of government with a directly elected mayor.
+Water and sewer services are provided by Padre Dam Municipal Water District.
+The Santee School District and Grossmont Union High School District oversee K-12 education.
 Higher education facilities include San Diego Christian College, a 4-year private accredited college located in Town Center.
 Nearby are San Diego State University and Grossmont Community College.